ericholscher/ericholscher.com/site/roadmap.rst

 Within a week,
 I will deliver personalized,
 specific,
-step-by-step instructions for reaching your goals in a roadmap report.
+step-by-step instructions for reaching your goals in a report.

-Are you trying to pick a new documentation tool?
-Curious about *Docs as Code* but don't know where to start?
+This will include:

+* The recommended tools that fit your organization and workflow
+* Recommendations on processes to implement that will build documentation culture
+* Metrics to watch as you move forward to see how your transition is progressing

 Ready to get started?
 ---------------------

-Are you ready to take your business to the next level?
+Are you ready to take your documentation to the next level?
 Great!
 `Send me an email`_ to get started.
 Please include a short description of your current status and what your goals are for the project.
 The price is **$800.00**,
-which distinguishes those who are serious about solving this problem and is easily recouped through increased productivity.
+which may seem like a lot,
+but will be quickly recouped by saving time implementing this process in your organization.

 .. _Send me an email: mailto:eric@ericholscher.com?subject=Roadmapping%20Session